ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

     datatype TreeNode:
         (...)

-        function isLeaf() -> Bool:
+        // Return true if a node doesn't have any children. isLeaf() -> Bool:
-            // Return true if a node doesn't have any children return left is null and right is null
+            return left is null and right is null

-        function size() -> Int:
+        // Return the number of nodes, including myself. size() -> Int:
-            // Return the number of nodes, including myself n = 1
+            n = 1
             if left is not null:
                 n = n + left.size()